Opwall hosted our first ever Optoberfest scientific mini-conference (Thursday 10th – Friday 11th October 2024)!

-Optoberfest is a chance for us to showcase some of the amazing science stories and research results from our global network of field sites, and for you to ask our speaking panel of international scientists questions about their work.
-This year we have ten fantastic speakers from all over the World, either giving their talks in person or dialing in remotely; together these cover research in almost all of the sites we currently work in.
+Optoberfest gave us a chance to showcase some of the amazing science stories and research results from our global network of field sites, and for you to ask our speaking panel of international scientists questions about their work.
+Please see below for the links and recordings of the talks – we look forward to a whole set of new talks in 2025!

 Interested in following in the footsteps of our speakers and working on one of our summer expeditions?
 Each year we have a huge number of field staff that come and join us at our projects across the globe, from lecturers to survey leaders.
 All of our seasonal roles are advertised on our jobs page and applications usually open in January for that year.
 To apply visit: jobs.opwall.com